-The project expects to produce and add 3,000 MWh/year of clean, solar energy to the grid.
+The project expects to produce and add 3,000 MWh/year of solar energy to the grid.
 OneEnergy has planted pollinator-friendly vegetation — a low-growing, primarily native, flowering meadow– that conforms to regional science-based scorecards, beneath the solar array.
 OneEnergy is working with Jackson Electric Cooperative to donate and install additional solar panels at two local schools, providing savings to the schools and educational opportunities to the students.
 To promote place-based educational opportunities around solar energy, students will have access to energy production data from the Strobus project as well as their school’s solar panels, and OneEnergy will facilitate student trips to the solar facility.

 Strobus, LLC, is the owner and operator.
 OneEnergy Renewables developed the project.

 To learn more about this project, or how your organization can get involved, send us a note.
 We look forward to discussing ways we can work together to catalyze climate action.Read less.